drawveloper/functional-frontend-workshop/index.md

 --

 > Pure functions bound the cognitive load of programming.
 When you’re writing a pure function, you only need to concern yourself with the body of the function.
-You don’t need to worry about externalities that could cause problems
+You don’t need to worry about externalities that could cause problems.

 --